| Venician LLC - Corvette Differential Gears, Corvette Gears

 maintaining backlash settings.

-Prior to beginning assembly, clean housing, parts, and organize everything that is going to be installed.
-Verify the new
+Prior to beginning assembly, clean housing, Corvette parts, and organize everything that is going to be installed.
+Verify

-parts are correct and double check any parts for ware that are being reused.
-Clear axle housing and remove any
+the new parts are correct and double check any parts for ware that are being reused.
+Clear axle housing and remove

+with installation.
 Mount ring gear on carrier.
 Do not use bolts to draw the ring gear on.
-It is better to start 2 of the bolts as guides, and
+It is better to start 2 of the bolts

-use a large dead-blow hammer to drive ring gear on to carrier.
-Loctite and torque ring gear bolts to spec.
+as guides, and use a large dead-blow hammer to drive ring gear on to carrier.
+Loctite and torque ring gear bolts to

 NOTE: Threads must be Clean and free from oily residue or Loctite will not bond !